UmmiMursaleen/Laptop-Price-Prediction-Model/README.md

 After evaluating the models, Linear Regression performed well with a good balance of accuracy and interpretability.

-Final Model: Linear Regression with Feature Engineering 📌 Evaluation Metrics:
+Final Model: Linear Regression with Feature Engineering:
+📌 Evaluation Metrics:
-✔️ R² Score: 85%
+✔️ R² Score: 80%
-✔️ Mean Absolute Error (MAE): ~150 USD
+✔️ Mean Absolute Error (MAE): 20%

-🖥️ Web App Deployment (Streamlit)
+🖥️ Web App Deployment (Streamlit):
 The trained model is deployed using Streamlit, where users can input laptop features to get a predicted price.

 🔹 How It Works: